 Apple’s cheapest iPad is tenuously hanging onto that designation as it joins the growing list of Apple products to receive a price increase.
 The 10th Generation iPad starts at £499 / $449 / AU$749 for a disappointingly stingy 64GB storage configuration with wi-fi-only connectivity.

 This means that the new, baseline iPad is £130 / $120 / AU$200 more expensive than the previous generation iPad.
 Ouch.
-However, that's not the end of the story, as much like the iPhone 14 we reviewed recently, the previous generation is sticking around as a cheaper alternative to the new device.
+However, that's not the end of the story, as much like the iPhone 14, the previous generation is sticking around as a cheaper alternative to the new device.

 Other iPads are still more expensive, with the Mini, Air and Pro all boasting more premium price points, so it's a double-edged sword.
 The iPad 10th Generation is still the cheaper option, especially if you want the modern design and features we’ll touch upon shortly, but the price hike is a tough pill to swallow.

 For the bulkier chunk of change required to pick up this pad, you do get some beefier internals, including a processor upgrade to Apple’s A14 Bionic.
 This is the same chip found in the iPhone 12 series, and it remains blisteringly fast despite being a couple of years old.
 Other upgrades include 5G support on the cellular model and a camera megapixel boost from 8MP to 12MP.

 Here’s the most substantial aspect of the 10th Generation iPad’s existence: this model is the first major design overhaul we’ve seen since practically the first generation iPad.
 Sure, there have been variations with slicker and lighter chassis, but the traditional rounded slab with chunky bezels flanking the screen and housing the spherical home button has been the dependable iPad style we’ve come to know and get slightly bored of.